CFP106022162/GROup-2/README.md

 Week 4:
 1. Import the figure of Earth to be as our rotating system.
 2. Let the Earth rotates at constant speed and connects to the other two figures.
+3. Set the original frame of observer to be from the outer space.

+Week 5:
+1. Fire a ball and draw the trajectory 3-D on the main window and the others.
+2. Set up a control to save all the datas to check whether it's correct or not.
 3. Set a circular plane as the Great circle where the throwing ball only due to force of gravity.

-Week 5:
-1.
-2.
-3. Fire the ball and draw the trajectory 3-D on the main window and the others.
-4. Add some extra controls, such as changing fire angle and perspective.

 Week 6:
-1.
-2.
-3.
+1. Continue our work last week and connects the data simutaneously with other two windows.
+2. Advance our code in order to fire the ball more than one time.
+3. Add some extra controls, such as changing fire angle and the frame of observer.

 Week 7:
 1. Check our progress whether it suits the reality.
 2. Beatify our video and refine our vpython code.

 Week 8:
-1. Double check our code and finish our PPT.
+1. Double check our code and finish our github and PPT.